 According to the UN Education Index, Ukraine has leapt into the leadership race and has come in 31th place.
 However, by the World Bank’s World Development Indicators, Ukraine can be found in the Top 50 countries for IT development and education, for its exports of IT services and, additionally, in the Top ten for penetration of higher education.

 Ukraine is a big country.
-Every year, in Ukraine, 368 universities and higher-educational institutions employing 42 million people produce approximately 16 thousand young IT graduates and nearly 130 thousand technical experts.
+Every year, in Ukraine, 368 universities and higher-educational institutions produce approximately 16 thousand young IT graduates and nearly 130 thousand technical experts.
 That is 40 per cent of all Ukrainian graduates.
 The high percentage of technical experts is explained by the history of the Ukrainian educational system: the Ukrainians competed against the powerful mathematics schools of the former USSR and passed down this strength from generation to generation.

 However, Ukraine faces a problem, in education, that is identical to the global problems in education: the world is changing rapidly and, following this, the education system should change as well.
 If this does not happen there is a risk that Ukraine’s graduates’ specific skills, knowledge and competences could lose their relevance.
 It is necessary to develop new approaches towards education, to change methodologies and to switch to a competent paradigm of education.